International Student Teaching through the Global Gateway for Teachers Program

 - complete all student teaching seminar requirements prior to departure for their international student teaching placement.

 * While the standard minimum GPA requirement for participation is 3.5, consideration will be given to students with a Simpson cumulative GPA of between a 3.3 and 3.5 that have a great body of other evidence that clearly demonstrates they are an excellent candidate for IST.

 In order to apply for international student teaching, pre-service teachers must first complete the student teaching application requirements set forth by Simpson’s Education Department.
 Once that’s been done, applicants should then complete the online study abroad application.
-Click here to create an account on the system and to access the application.
+(TBA).
 Please note: after completing the online application, applicants will also need to upload two documents to SC Connect before the application is complete (i.e., passport or completed passport application form, and degree audit).

 Application time frame:

 For fall semester student teaching, students should apply to student teach by Nov.
 1 (ten months in advance), should apply to Simpson’s International Student Teaching Program by Dec.
 1 (nine months in advance), and submit completed Global Gateway application materials by Jan.
 15 (eight months in advance).